capitalistlion/capitalistlion/README.md

 ### <div align="center">I'm an entrepreneur who happens to code 💲💻
-I mainly focus on Python, FastAPI, Flask, AWS, GCP, Docker, SQL, MySQL, and Tensorflow.😆💯</div>
+I mainly focus on Python, FastAPI, React JS, Flask, AWS, GCP, Docker, SQL and MySQL.😆💯</div>

-- 🌱 I’m currently learning Tensorflow and Kubernetes
+- 🌱 I’m currently learning Node JS

 - ❓ What stack do I use?
 I don't have a specific stack.
 I use technologies that best suit the project